romana/romana.github.io/try/try.md

 > Note: *traceroute* to an instance on a different Host will fail since the default firewall rules for segment isolation block UDP from external hosts.

 Try launching more instances as a different Tenant (demo).
 There you will see addresses being assigned to the instances with a different Tenant ID.
-Pinging these instances from any of other Tenant's (admin) instances will fail.
+Pinging these instances from any of the 'admin' Tenant instances will fail.

 You can relaunch DevStack with a different number of Compute nodes by changing the *devstack_compute_node* value in the [configuration file](https://github.com/romana/romana/blob/master/romana-install/group_vars/all) and running ./romana-setup again.